glenacota/confluence_chunker/README.md

 The tool fetches a few mandatory configurations from the following environment variables:
 - `CONFLUENCE_URL` - the base url of the Confluence server
 - `CONFLUENCE_TOKEN` - the access token to make authenticated REST calls to the Confluence server.
+- `OPENSEARCH_HOST` - the host of the OpenSearch server whereto index the chunks
+- `OPENSEARCH_PORT` - the port of the OpenSearch server whereto index the chunks

 Make sure that such environment variables are set before running the tool.